 - Pay down an existing car loan.

 You may want to consider using your tax refund to pay down the balance on your existing vehicle loan or make several extra monthly payments so you are carrying less debt.

 - Refinance your current loan.

 If your credit rating has improved since you took out your higher-interest vehicle loan, “you could use your tax refund as an opportunity to structure a better loan.”

-“Remember that all the rules of smart car shopping still apply,” according to Edmunds.com.
+“Remember that all the rules of smart car shopping still apply,” said Edmunds.com.
 “Only by planning ahead and applying sound advice to car buying can you make the most of your refund.”